schierlm/OberonEmulator/hardware-enumerator.md

 - MMIO address for keyboard input
 - Keyboard input mode: `0`: Standard PS/2, `1`: Paravirtualized (ASCII/Unicode codepoints), `2`: Both.

+### `JSKb`: Raw JavaScript Event keyboard emulation

+This is probably only used by JavaScript emulators, as it is designed around the
+<a href="https://w3c.github.io/uievents/#events-keyboardevents">W3C UI Events</a> specification.

+When an emulator signals `JSKb´ support, the keyboard still starts in the keyboard mode defined by the `MsKb` descriptor.
+Writing 0 to the MMIO address will return to this mode as well.

+Writing any other value is treated as a pointer to the record specified below:

+    RECORD
+      code: ARRAY 32 OF CHAR;
+      key:  ARRAY 16 OF CHAR;
+    END;

+After reading a key, the record is filled with the `code` and `key` attributes.

+The other attributes are encoded as bit field in the read key value:

+- Bits 0 to 15: If the `key` attribute is a single character, its unicode codepoint.
+  If the `key` attribute is empty, `0`.
+For all other `key` attributes, `0FFFFh`.
+- Bit 16: `shiftKey` attribute.
+- Bit 17: `ctrlKey` attribute.
+- Bit 18: `altKey` attribute.
+- Bit 19: `metaKey` attribute.
+- Bit 20: `isComposing` attribute.
+- Bit 21: `repeat` attribute.
+- Bits 22 to 23: Event type.
+1=Press, 2=Up, 3=Down.
+0 if no keyboard event available.
+- Bits 24 to 27: `location` attribute
+- Bits 28 to 31: reserved (0).

+Values in the `JSKb` descriptor:
+- MMIO address

 ### `HsFs`: Host filesystem

 Used in emulators to access files on the host.